aleklisi/The-Sound-Of-Erlang/article.md

 semitones_shift(a) -> 0.
 ```

-and lets modify slightly `sound/2` function as follows:
+and modify slightly the `sound/2` function as follows:

 ```erlang
 sound(Note, Beats) ->